HHRy/client_database_switching/README.md

 ------

 1. Install as a plugin
-2. Create Directory Rails.root.to_s/config/databases
+2. Create Directory /config/databases in your Rails app root
-3. Create Rails.root.to_s/config/databases/localhost.yml
+3. Create /config/databases/localhost.yml in your Rails app root
 4. With contents:

 <pre>